loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 3. apply [bootstrap-external-secrets.yaml](./bootstrap-external-secrets.yaml)
 4. verify the initial secrets in `argocd`, `vcluster-platform`, and `crossplane-system`

+The default 1Password vault placeholder for this path is:

+- `vcluster-demos`

+Override it during bootstrap with:

+- `--onepassword-vault`

 The full secret contract is here:

 - [docs/secret-contract.md](../docs/secret-contract.md)

-The self-contained bootstrap also creates a default Platform `ProjectSecret` for the Forgejo registry:
+The self-contained bootstrap can also create a default Platform `ProjectSecret` for snapshot registry auth:

 - name: `vcluster-demos-ghcr-write`
 - namespace: `p-default`